shaft49/ensembl-assembly-mapping/python/README.md

     python 3.x
 I've tested this against python 3.8.0

-install the prerequisites from requirements.txt, If you have pip installed, then use the below command
+install the prerequisites from requirements.txt.
+If you don't have pip installed, install it by typing the below command in the terminal.

+    sudo apt install python3-pip

+If you have pip installed, then use the below command to install requirements.

     pip3 install -r requirements.txt